Calls grow to evacuate Afghans to Guam as US troops leave

 Pentagon leaders say they are ready to help in any way they can and downplayed concerns that history will repeat itself.

-“I don’t see Saigon 1975 in Afghanistan," Gen. Mark Milley, chairman of the Joint Chiefs of Staff, recently told lawmakers.
+“I don’t see Saigon 1975 in Afghanistan," General Mark Milley, chairman of the Joint Chiefs of Staff, recently told lawmakers.